shaka-project/shaka-streamer/docs/source/prerequisites.rst

 Yaml Module
 -----------

 We use the Python YAML module to parse config files.
+If you install Shaka Streamer via ``pip3``, then this dependency will be installed for you automatically.
+If you got Shaka Streamer source from GitHub, you will need to install the YAML module separately.

 To install it on Ubuntu:

 .. code:: sh

   sudo apt -y install python3-yaml

-This can also be installed via pip on any platform:
+This can also be installed via ``pip3`` on any platform:

 .. code:: sh

+  # To install/upgrade globally (drop the "sudo" for Windows):
+  sudo pip3 install --upgrade pyyaml

+  # To install/upgrade per-user:
-   pip3 install --user pyyaml
+  pip3 install --user --upgrade pyyaml

 Shaka Packager
 --------------